-2.1 Install additional software
+2.1 Install additonal software

-You may need to install additional software into the SPOT(COSI) before it is used to boot the nodes.
+You may need to install additional software into the SPOT before it is used to boot the nodes.

-You can use the AIX chcosi command to install both installp file sets and rpm packages in a SPOT(COSI) resource.
+You can use the AIX chcosi command to install both installp file sets and rpm packages in a SPOT resource.
+(If the SPOT you want to update is currently allocated the chcosi command will automatically attempt to create a copy of the SPOT to update.)

-Before running the chcosi command you must add the new filesets and/or RPMs to the lpp_source resource used to create the COSI.
-In this case the the lpp_source for 61cosi is /install/nim/lpp_source/61cosi_lpp.
+Before running the chcosi command you must add the new filesets and/or RPMs to the lpp_source resource used to create the SPOT.
+If we assume the lpp_source location for 61cosi is /install/nim/lpp_source/61cosi_lpp.
 The installp packages would go in: /install/nim/lpp_source/61cosi_lpp/installp/ppc and the RPM packages would go in: /install/nim/lpp_source/61cosi_lpp/RPMS/ppc.

-The chcosi command supports installing, updating, rejecting, removing, and committing the installp packages in the common image.
+The AIX chcosi command supports installing, updating, rejecting, removing, and committing the installp packages in the common image.
 See the chcosi man page details.